Doctorate in Sciences and Technologies of Chemistry and Materials

-The grant amount for XXXV cycle (starting on november, 1, 2019) is about 1132euro/month (net) for the forst three curricula, and about 1330 euro/month for the other two.
+The grant amount for XXXV cycle (starting on November, 1st, 2019) is about 1133 euro/month (net) for the forst three curricula, with an additional amount of about 200 euro/month for the other two.
 Should a certain period be spent abroad, this amount is increased by 50% for the whole period of stay.
 Those students not entitled to a grant do in fact benefit from other forms of funding.
 The annual enrolment tax amounts to up to 200 euro (it depends on the overall income).
 The research and courses initiate on November 1 of every year.
 The doctorate course lasts exactly for three years and concludes with a written thesis which is reviewed by two external referees and then presented to an appointed examination board.
 For further details on deadlines and how to apply, please go to section on ‘calls’ (competition announcements).